 Inspired by the foraging behavior of ants, Dorigo~\cite{Dorigo1992} developed a metaheuristic algorithm that simulates how ants explore their environment and reinforce successful paths using pheromone trails.
 This method is designed to efficiently identify optimal or near-optimal solutions to complex optimization problems.
-Comprehensive overviews are provided by Dorigo and Stützle~\cite{AntCol} and Monmarché et al.\ \cite{ArtAnt}.
-In this context, digital pheromones are used to indicate promising paths; see, for example, Garnier et al.\ \cite{Garnier}, Fujisawa et al.\ \cite{Fujisawa}, Barbosa and Petty \cite{Barbosa}, and Khanduja et al.\ \cite{Khanduja}.
+Comprehensive overviews are provided by Dorigo and Stützle~\cite{AntCol} and Monmarché et al. \cite{ArtAnt}.
+In this context, digital pheromones are used to indicate promising paths; see, for example, Garnier et al. \cite{Garnier}, Fujisawa et al. \cite{Fujisawa}, Barbosa and Petty \cite{Barbosa}, and Khanduja et al. \cite{Khanduja}.
 For recent developments integrating these ideas into reinforcement learning frameworks, consult \cite{Fayaz,Zhang2021,Yu2023, Sousa,Wang,Hu2025}.

-In adapting this approach to the potato chip frying process, both the InC/OutC classification task and the forecasting of transitions from InC to OutC were addressed.
+In adapting this approach to the potato chip frying process, the InC/OutC classification task was addressed.
 Each sequence of 8 temperature readings, captured over a 2-minute frying interval, is treated as a digital ant that deposits a trail of digital pheromones.
 A transition from InC to OutC is signaled as a potential vulnerability in the production line.
-Drawing inspiration from CVSS, a set of evaluation metrics were defined: the Base Score, Modified Base Score, Threat Score, and Environmental Score.
+Drawing inspiration from CVSS, a set of evaluation metrics was defined: the Base Score, Modified Base Score, Threat Score, and Environmental Score.
 These metrics contribute to the computation of a composite digital pheromone Total Score, which is detailed below.
 To clarify the structure of the scoring and classification process, Figure~\ref{workflow} provides a schematic overview.

-\subsection{Base Score}
+\subsection{Base score}

 The Base Score (BS) is defined as

 where $\frac{\max}{\min}$ is the temperature max-min ratio, $N_{184\uparrow}$ the number of temperatures above 184\degree, $N_{188\uparrow}$ the number of temperatures above 188\degree, $N_{192\uparrow}$ the number of temperatures above 192\degree, and $N_{180\downarrow}$ the number of temperatures below 180\degree.